 So, how can companies utilize content marketing to drive sales?
 The key is to create the kind of content that is appealing to your potential customers and promote it in the channels that reach your target audience.

 Blogging is a great way to tell your audience a little bit more about your products and services, as well as share timely news and updates.
 Blog articles create context and provide practical information on how to get the most out of the products the company sells or rents.

 In general, only creativity is the limit when coming up with potential blog topics.
 For equipment rental companies, interesting topics could be equipment reviews, travel guides, and customer stories, just to name a few.

 Furthermore, blogging is a key function if SEO plays an important role in your marketing mix.
 Using strategic keywords relevant to your business can increase your organic visibility in search engines.

 E-books, guides, and other downloadable content

 A popular tactic among businesses that rely on building email lists for marketing and sales purposes.
 Typically, these downloadable content pieces are given out for free in exchange for the person’s email address which can later be utilized in other marketing campaigns.
-Downloadables are more commonly used in business-to-business marketing where the goal is to generate leads for sales.
-However, even for a consumer rental business high-quality downloadable content that is relevant to your potential customers is always beneficial for your brand.
+Downloadables are more commonly used in business-to-business marketing, where the goal is to generate leads for sales.
+However, even for a consumer business, high-quality downloadable content that is relevant to your potential customers is always beneficial for your brand.